Configure Git to use Windows Secure Channel (SChannel)

 Windows:

-1. Import the certificate into Windows Certificate Store (Local Machine > Trusted Root Certification Authorities)
+1. Import the certificate into the Windows Certificate Store (Local Machine > Trusted Root Certification Authorities)

 2. Configure Git to use Windows certificates: